 Folding kayaks are less expensive than the traditional variety, and they offer some benefits that might be worth considering.
 For starters, they can fit into your car or closet without taking up too much space.
 They’re also lightweight, so you don’t need to worry about them being difficult to transport.
 But is it worth giving up features like stability for these conveniences?

-Whether folding kayaks are suitable for you depends on what is most important to you in a boat: cost or convenience?
+Whether folding kayaks are suitable for you depends on what is most important to you in a boat: cost or convenience.

-The unassembled form of a folding kayak could make anyone question if they are safe or will it withstand the blow if the boat were to run into something.
+The unassembled form of a folding kayak could make anyone question if they are safe or if will it withstand the blow if the boat were to run into something.
 The plain answer is, yes, folding kayaks are safe.
 We’ll discuss this in detail as we further progress in this article.

 What are Folding Kayaks?

 Folding kayaks are models of kayaks that come in a foldable variation, and you will have to assemble them before use.
 Even though it might take some practice to learn how to assemble a folding kayak, it will be worth it.

 Some tradeoffs have to be made when acquiring a folding kayak, though.
 For example, they’re not as stable as a traditional one.
 They can be difficult to paddle in windy conditions if you don’t clip them properly.

 So, now that we know what folding kayaks are next, we will discuss their advantages and disadvantages.